denisraslov/react-spreadsheet-grid/README.md

 The height of a row of the table in pixels.

 ⚠️ Define it as a prop, not in CSS styles to not broke the scroll of the table. ⚠️

+### columnsResize
+> `bool` | defaults to `false`

+Switch this on if you want the table has columns with resizable width.

+### onColumnResize
+> `func(widthValues: object)`

+A callback called every time the width of a column was resized.
+Gets `widthValues` object as a parameter. `widthValues` has values of width for all the columns and a width of the table itself.

+### columnWidth
+> `object`

+Pass this object if you want initialize width of columns.
+You can get it from `onColumnResize` resize.